USDA-ARS-GBRU/ml-training-site/_pages/Agenda.md

 ---- | ----- | -------------------
 8:00 | Coffee
 8:30 | Overview of metagenome sequencing | Adam Rivers
-9:15 | Group 2 tutorial: Metagenomics | All Participants
+9:15 | Group 2 tutorial: Metagenomics | All
 10:30 | Break
-10:45 | Metagenomics Tutorial continues | All Participants
+10:45 | Metagenomics Tutorial continues | All
 12:00 | Lunch.
 Attendee is responsible for lunch.
-1:00 | Introduction of NIST Microbiome group leader | Scott Jackson 2:00 | Discussion of on Microbiome applications in agriculture
-3:00 | Break
+1:00 | Needs and opportunities with NIST | Scott Jackson 2:00 | Discussion of on Microbiome applications in agriculture  | All 3:00 | Break
-3:15 | Tutorial on differential expression in metatranscriptomes 4:30 | Workshop wrap-up and survey
+3:15 | Tutorial on differential expression in metatranscriptomes | All 4:30 | Workshop wrap-up and survey